-2.17 Reasonable site options were subject to IA against the full SA Framework in March/April 2015 by Enfusion using the key presented in Table 2.4.
+- 2.17 Reasonable site options were subject to IA against the full SA Framework in March/April 2015 by Enfusion using the key presented in Table 2.4.
 Enfusion worked closely with the Council in Jan/Feb 2015 to develop standards and thresholds to determine the nature and significance of effects against the IA Framework.
 This would help to ensure that a consistent comparative appraisal of reasonable site options is carried out.
 Any assumptions/ uncertainties or standards/ thresholds used to determine the nature and significance of effects against IA Objectives for reasonable site options are presented in Table 2.6 below.
-Summary findings of the IA are provided in Section 4 of this Report with the detailed appraisal matrices presented in Appendix VI.
-The summary findings in Section 4 and individual site option appraisals in Appendix VI were revised in late 2015 to take account of changes to the Local Plan since the Regulation 18 consultation ended in September 2015.
-The changes related to the removal of the urban areas from proposed mineral safeguarded areas and a minor change to the Telford Town Centre boundary.
-It is considered that the changes and subsequent revisions do not significantly affect the overall findings for the IA of site options.
+Summary findings of the IA are provided in Section 4 of this Report with the detailed appraisal matrices presented in Appendix VI. - 2.18 Following consultation on the Draft and Publication Version of the Local Plan the Council made a number of changes to the Plan.
+The findings of the IA for site options were updated to take account of these changes as well as the consultation responses received.
+Following changes to Policy ER 2, the IA Framework was revised against Objective 7 to reflect the protection of buffer zones as well as Mineral Safeguarded Areas themselves.
+This resulted in some changes to the appraisal of site options presented in Appendix VI.
+The changes made to the appraisals were only minor and do not significantly affect the overall findings for the IA.
+It should be noted that 3 new site options were proposed through consultation on the Publication Version of the Local Plan.
+These were subject to IA against the full SA Framework in April 2016 by Enfusion using the key presented in Table 2.4.
+Summary findings are provided in Section 4 of this Report with the detailed appraisal matrices presented in Appendix VI.
+The reasons for the selection or rejection of site options are provided in Appendix IX.

 Table 2.6: Significance criteria, including any assumptions, uncertainties, standards and thresholds for IA of Site Options